AstarNetwork/astar-docs/docs/wasm/sc-dev/use-openbrush.md

 ### Wrapper around Traits

-Defining a Trait definition is sufficient enough (a contract that implements that Trait is not needed anymore) to call methods of that Trait from another contract on the network (do a cross contract call).
+Defining a Trait definition is sufficient enough (a contract that implements that Trait is not needed anymore) to call methods of that Trait from another contract on the network (perform a cross-contract call).
 This makes cross-contract calls easier.

 ### Documentation